-ISO & GHG Protocol Categories Example of Emissions Sources Ekos' Position Include/ Exclude Exclusion Criteria Notes Category 4) Indirect G HG emissions from products used by organization: (GHG Protoc col scope 3) Waste Generated in Operations Waste generated in operations (solid waste to landfill and wastewater to water treatment plants) Mandatory Include None Fuel and Energy related Activities (T&D Losses) Fuel and energy related activities (T&D losses for electricity & natural gas) Mandatory Include None Fuel and Energy related Activities (WTT Emissions for Fuel) Coal, diesel and gas use for heating, generation of energy etc Mandatory Include None Emissions From Purchased Goods Emissions from purchased goods, i.e. contract growers or processing to your key production Non- mandatory Not Applicable None Emissions from the Use of Services Emissions from the use of services (i.e. IT servers, consulting, cleaning, maintenance, bank) Non- mandatory Include None Capital Goods Capital goods Non- mandatory Not Applicable None Upstream Leased Assets Upstream leased assets (leased vehicles - fuel use should be reported under scope 1, leased office space - the electricity use is passed on by the landlord to the company, therefore should be included in scope 2.)
-Non- mandatory Include None Captured in Scope 2.
-Category 5) Indirect G HG emissions associated with the use of products from the orga nization: (GH G Protocol Sc ope 3) Downstream Leased Assets Downstream leased assets (If you own a rental car or camper van company, you should include the customer's fuel use of the vehicles.
+ISO & GHG Protocol Categories Example of Emissions Sources Ekos' Position Include/ Exclude Exclusion Criteria Notes Category 4) Indirect GHG emissions from products used by organization: (GHG Protocol scope 3) Waste Generated in Operations Waste generated in operations (solid waste to landfill and wastewater to water treatment plants) None Fuel and Energy related Activities (T&D Losses) Fuel and energy related activities (T&D losses for electricity & natural gas) Mandatory Include None Fuel and Energy related Activities (WTT Emissions for Fuel) Coal, diesel and gas use for heating, generation of energy etc Mandatory Include None Emissions From Purchased Goods Emissions from purchased goods, i.e. contract growers or processing to your key production Non- mandatory Not Applicable None Emissions from the Use of Services Emissions from the use of services (i.e. IT servers, consulting, cleaning, maintenance, bank) Non- mandatory Include None Only includes IT usage.
+Capital Goods Capital goods Non- mandatory Not Applicable None Upstream Leased Assets Upstream leased assets (leased vehicles - fuel use should be reported under scope 1, leased office space - the electricity use is passed on by the landlord to the company, therefore should be included in scope 2.)
+Non- mandatory Include None Category 5) Indirect GHG emissions associated with the use of products from the organization: (GHG Pro tocol Scope 3 ) Downstream Leased Assets Downstream leased assets (If you own a rental car or camper van company, you should include the customer's fuel use of the vehicles.
 If you own warehouses and office buildings, you should include all scope 1& 2 emissions of lease's use of the asset) Mandatory Not Applicable None Processing of the Sold Product Emissions from the Processing of the sold product Non- mandatory Not Applicable None Use Stage of the Product Emissions from the use stage of the product Non- mandatory Not Applicable None End of Life Stage of the Product Emissions from end of life stage of the product Non- mandatory Not Applicable None Franchises Franchises (To be considered only if already included under the consolidation approach.
-Scope 1 and 2 of each franchisee requires collection) Non- mandatory Not Applicable None Investments Investments (Mandatory for financial industries such as Banks and Investment Fund organisations., Non-mandatory for other sectors) Non- mandatory Exclude Limited level of influence Excluded based on intent behind the measurement process and the impact this had on the organisational boundary.
-Category 6) Indirect G HG emissions from other sources: Any other relevant emissions Any relevant emissions which do not fall within the other categories Non- mandatory Not Applicable None
+Scope 1 and 2 of each franchisee requires collection) Non- mandatory Not Applicable None Investments Investments (Mandatory for financial industries such as Banks and Investment Fund organisations., Non-mandatory for other sectors) Non- mandatory Exclude Insignificant/ de minimis Category 6) Indirect GHG emissions from other sources: Any other relevant emissions Any relevant emissions which do not fall within the other categories Non- mandatory Not Applicable None